axibase/atsd-use-cases/chart-of-the-day/presidential-economic-metrics/README.md

 ## Overview

-The portal above tracks economic metrics for American presidential administrations from Gerald Ford (1974-1977) to Donald J. Trump (2017-present).
+The portal above tracks economic metrics for American presidential administrations from Gerald Ford (1974-1977) to Donald Trump (2017-present).
 Open the portal and use the drop-down list to navigate between tracked metrics.

+Each line is indexed to the beginning of the respective president's term in office.
+Thus, these metrics are tracked from that president's time in office to the present day.

 The portal is available through the **Trends** service, which is a public instance of ATSD, the database responsible for the underlying data management and processing tasks used to create the visualization.